#1 Ranked Children’s Hospital by U.S. News & World Report

 There are many ways you can help children and their families get the care they need.

-We want and expect liver transplant recipients to live a fulfilling and productive life.
-Before the transplant, a child may not have been able to be active (or didn’t feel like being active).
-However, post-transplant he or she will gradually be able to increase activity.
+We encourage kidney-transplant recipients to participate in sports and activities as desired.
+Before the transplant, a child may not have been active; however, post-transplant he or she will gradually be able to increase activity.

-Children who have had a transplant must avoid rough play and contact sports for the first two months.
-The transplant team provides specific instructions and recommendations for sporting activities and gym classes.
+For the first two months, children who have had a transplant must avoid rough play and contact sports.
+The kidney transplant team provides specific instructions and recommendations for sporting activities and gym classes.
+We recommend recipients wear a special kidney protector to participate in any contact sports or activities and will discuss this with you in our post-transplant clinic visits.

-We work with teenagers as they begin taking responsibility for their own medications and transition into adulthood.
-The key is finding what works for each individual to promote partnership and ownership.
+We work with teenagers to help them take responsibility for their own medications.
+The key is promoting partnership and ownership and figuring out what works for each individual.

-Our goal is to allow a child to continue to grow and develop similarly to other children of the same age and to participate in age-appropriate activities.
-We try to keep restrictions to a minimum and to adapt their medical needs to a child's normal schedule and activities.
+Our goal is to allow kidney recipients to continue to grow and develop like other children the same age.
+We try to limit restrictions and adapt their medical needs to allow for a normal schedule and activities.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”